 Luckily, I decided this year was all about living boldly.
 Not being scared to fail.
 Taking risks and shooting for something awesome, knowing full well it just might turn out closer to awful.
 So I went for it… and it turned out amazing!

-I was able to complete this plank wall for less than $50!
+I was able to complete this painted plank wall for less than $50!
 To keep costs down, I used 1/4 inch plywood to make my planks.
 I read a lot of tips about saving money by using masonite, but I knew I wanted to incorporate some wood grain into my plank wall so masonite wasn’t a good choice for me.

-For my entry wall, I needed two 4’x8’ sheets of plywood.
+For my entry wall, I needed two 4’x8’ sheets of 1/4 inch plywood.
 I had my plywood cut into strips at Lowes – 8 six inch strips, 4 eight inch strips, and 4 four inch strips.
 I am so glad I had my planks cut in the store – even with their huge cutting machine, it took awhile to make all of those long cuts.
 (Plus, even better, they did the cuts for free.)

-General Finishes provided me some of their milk paint to try out for my Be Bold project and I ended up using four of their colors: Snow White, Seagull Gray, Driftwood, and Patina Green.
+General Finishes provided me some of their milk paint to try out for this project and I ended up using four of their colors: snow white, seagull gray, driftwood, and patina green.
 They were all great but I’ve gotta say the patina green is particularly gorgeous!
 (I’ve got a major weakness for a good aqua.)

 Once everything was painted, it was time to install the wall.
 Let me say right now, I do not have a nail gun.
 And if I did, I would probably be scared to use it.
 You can totally install a plank wall using an old fashioned hammer and nails.
 My husband, Mitch, and I worked together and we were able to get the whole thing installed in just a couple of hours.